sercankulcu/sercankulcu.github.io/_fun/schindlers-list.md

 I watched *Schindler's List* alone.

 That was not planned.
-I had the film on a borrowed DVD and started it one evening without really thinking about its length or whether I was in the right mood.
+I had a borrowed DVD, an evening without plans and the vague assumption that I knew what kind of film I was about to see because I already knew the historical subject.

-By the time it ended, the room felt inappropriate for ordinary activity.

-I did not turn on music.

-I did not immediately check email.

-I just sat there.

-Some films produce opinions.

-This one produced silence.

-I had learned about the Holocaust before.
-Dates, camps, numbers, photographs, names of places.

-Historical knowledge can become strangely abstract when the scale grows too large.
-A number like six million is so enormous that the mind cannot really picture it.
+Knowledge of history did not prepare me for the scale becoming personal.

+Dates, camps and numbers are necessary, but very large numbers eventually exceed imagination.
+The mind can understand six million arithmetically without being able to picture six million individual absences.

-The film works in the opposite direction.
+The film repeatedly moves in the other direction.

-One person.

-One name.
+A name.

-One coat.
+A face.

-One child.
+A child.

-One worker trying to remain useful for another day.
+A worker trying to remain useful for another day.

-The scale becomes understandable only when it becomes painfully small.

-The girl in the red coat is unforgettable partly because the film has removed almost all color.
-In a world of crowds, uniforms, smoke, trains, lists, and bodies, one small figure becomes visible.
+The girl in the red coat becomes unforgettable because the film has removed most color and because crowds are constantly threatening to turn individuals into mass.
+For a brief period, one child is visible.

-Then she becomes part of the mass again.

-That movement—from individual to statistic—was difficult to shake.
+Later she is visible for a different reason.

+That movement is terrible.
-Oskar Schindler also makes the film morally complicated in a useful way.

-He does not begin as a saint.
+Oskar Schindler makes the moral story more complicated because he does not begin as a saint.
+He likes money, status, influence, good clothes and useful relationships.
+The transformation matters precisely because transformation is required.

-He is a businessman.

-He likes status, money, good clothes, important contacts.

-The remarkable part of his story is not that he was always virtuous.

-It is that his understanding changed.

-We often prefer moral stories in which character is fixed.
-Good people do good things.
-Bad people do bad things.
+We prefer moral tales in which good people were always good.
+This protects the audience.
+If heroes are a separate species, ordinary people need not compare themselves too closely.

-Real life is less convenient.
+Schindler is less convenient.

-People can become better.

-They can become worse.

-They can notice something late and still decide that late is not too late to act.

-That idea matters because fixed moral categories allow us to excuse ourselves too easily.

-If heroes are born heroic, the rest of us are free from comparison.

-Schindler is more uncomfortable.

-He sees.
+He sees more.

 Then he changes what he is willing to risk.

-The lists themselves affected me too.

-Normally a list is administrative.

-Names in rows.

-A system for organizing people.

-In the film, bureaucracy is used both to destroy and to save.

-That duality is disturbing.

-A form, a permit, a signature, a transport record—none of these objects are moral by themselves.
-Their meaning depends on the system they serve and the person using them.

-We tend to imagine evil as emotional.

-Hatred.

-Rage.

-Violence.

-The film also shows something colder: evil becoming procedural.

-People processed.

-Property recorded.

-Trains scheduled.

-Work assigned.

-Death administered.

-That may be one of the most frightening things about modern history.

-A terrible objective can be made efficient.
+The bureaucratic elements of the film disturbed me as much as the explicit violence.
+Lists, forms, work assignments, transport records, permits—objects of administration become instruments of life and death.

+Bureaucracy has no moral character by itself.

+It receives one from the system it serves.

+That is frightening because evil often looks more ordinary once organized.
+A terrible goal can be distributed into small professional tasks.
+Someone keeps records.
+Someone schedules transport.
+Someone signs a document.

+No single desk has to contain the entire crime.
-Near the end, Schindler looks at what he owns and calculates how many more people might have been saved.

-That scene is almost unbearable because success turns into insufficiency.

-He has done something extraordinary.
+Near the end, Schindler looks at his possessions and calculates how many more people might have been saved.
+The scene is unbearable because success becomes insufficiency.
+He has done something extraordinary and can see only the remainder.

-He sees only what he failed to do.

-I do not think that is a fair way to judge him.

-But I understand the feeling.

-Once a human life has a face, arithmetic becomes difficult.

-The film ended long after midnight.

-I remember ejecting the disc and putting it back into its case very carefully, as though the object itself required more respect than an ordinary DVD.
+After the film ended, I did not turn on music or check email.
+I put the DVD back into its case more carefully than necessary and sat in the quiet room.

-The next morning the room was normal again.
+The next morning everything looked normal again.

+Desk.

 Computer.

-Desk.

-Window.

 Coffee.

+Traffic outside.

-That bothered me for a moment.
+That normality bothered me.

-History contains events after which the world should somehow look permanently different.
+History contains events after which the world seems as though it should remain visibly altered.

 It does not.

-The ordinary world continues.
+The ordinary world is extremely good at continuing.

+Remembering therefore cannot depend on atmosphere.

-Perhaps that is why remembering has to be deliberate.
+It has to be deliberate.